Haoke98/UniversalFormatKit/README.md

-# Universal multi platform picture format converter
+# Universal multi platform formatter.
 <div align="center">

 [简体中文](./README.cn.md) |  English

 </div>
-This is a cross platform image format conversion tool using excellent tool libraries such as pilot and TK.
+This is a cross platform format conversion tool using excellent tool libraries such as pilot and TK.

 ## Supported platforms